lki1354/Ciayn/README.md

     * a P, PD, PI, PID controller must be possible to use
     * the controller has to read actual values from the plant and write the output to the plant
     * the controller has to run independent form the environmental

+## documentation
+A HTML documentation of the Project is deposited in "./documentation/html-docs/".

 ## UML diagrams
 In the folder "./documentation/UML diagrams" the UML diagrams form the current design is documented.